5 tips for resume writing success

 • salary expectations

-Make sure there are no spelling or grammatical errors before you send it off.
-Use your spellchecker, and have someone else (human) proofread your resume.
+Once you’re happy with your Australian resume format and content, make sure there are no spelling or grammatical errors before you send it off.
+Use your spellchecker and have someone else (human) proofread your resume.

 Once you’re happy with your resume, read through our interview tips to prepare for the next step in landing your dream job.